Perturbing Isoradial Triangulations

-\subsubsection{\textbf{Delaunay graphs}}
+\subsubsection{Delaunay graphs}

 Delaunay triangulations in the plane are models of discrete space which has been studied by many authors, in particular in high energy physics \cite{CHRIST198289} and well as in statistical physics, condensed matter and soft matter physics.

-Anticipating the precise definitions and details given in section \ref{sRnTriMod}, we recall that a \emph{polyhedral graph} $\uG$ is a planar graph (with finitely or infinitely many vertices) equipped with an embedding $z: \mathrm{V}(\uG) \longrightarrow \Bbb{C}$ of its vertex set $\mathrm{V}(\uG)$ such that edges are mapped to straight line segments and faces are mapped to convex, cyclic polygons.
+Anticipating the precise definitions and details given in section \ref{sCritLapl}, we highlight some notions which are important:

+A {\textbf{polyhedral graph}} $\uG$ is a planar graph (with finitely or infinitely many vertices) equipped with an embedding $z: \mathrm{V}(\uG) \longrightarrow \Bbb{C}$ of its vertex set $\mathrm{V}(\uG)$ such that edges are mapped to straight line segments and faces are mapped to convex, cyclic polygons.
 Accordingly we can associate with each face $\uf$ of $\uG$ the circumcircle $C_\uf$, the circumdisk $D_\uf$, and the corresponding circumradius $R(\uf)$ of its cyclic polygon with respect to the embedding.

-A polyhedral graph $\uG$ is a \emph{Delaunay graph} if under the embedding, (1) the interior of the circumdisk of each face of $\uG$ contains no vertices, and (2) no two faces share the same circumdisk.
+A \textbf{Delaunay graph} is a polyhedral graph $\uG$ such that, under the embedding, (1) the interior of the circumdisk of each face of $\uG$ contains no vertices, and (2) no two faces share the same circumdisk.
 Equivalently the dual of Delaunay graph $\uG$ is the Voronoi complex $\uV$ associated to the set of (embedded) vertices of $\uG$.
-We say that a polyhedral graph $\uG$ is a \emph{weak Delaunay graph} as long as condition (1) is satisfied.
-A (weak) Delaunay triangulation $\uT$ is just a (weak) Delaunay graph whose faces are all triangles.